Title IX is best known as “the law that made school sports more equitable for girls and women.” But take a closer look

 That means that a major component of the law covers sexual harassment, which includes acts of sexual violence such as rape, sexual battery and sexual coercion (using pressure, force, alcohol or other drugs to have sexual contact with someone against his or her will).

-Every college is required to have a designated Title IX Coordinator, and at Cheyney, that’s Robin Coward.
-Ms Coward is responsible for coordinating the University’s response to its Title IX obligations, overseeing complaints, identifying problems, remaining available to the campus community and law enforcement, and handling Title IX concerns.
+Every college is required to have a designated Title IX Coordinator.
+They are responsible for coordinating the University’s response to its Title IX obligations, overseeing complaints, identifying problems, remaining available to the campus community and law enforcement, and handling Title IX concerns.
 She also is charged with identifying patterns that may be of concern down the road so that the University may respond or engage in appropriate prevention activities.

 Cheyney University Title IX Coordinator:

-Director EEO & Title IX Coordinator, Compliance Officer
+Title IX Coordinator/Director of EEO & Compliance Officer

 Location: Biddle Hall